By John Chinnick | Sep 22, 2017

 Even if the attacker does not have physical access to the product, they may gain access to the communications from the product wirelessly, or through a data network.
 Could they derive any information from the communication protocols by listening and / or injecting signals on the communications channel?
 What equipment would be required to listen to the communications protocols?
 What equipment would be needed to decode the communications protocols?
 Would the information still be valuable after it is decoded?
 After a message is decoded is it easier to decode the next message?
 How frequently are session keys refreshed?

-In extreme cases may need to consider highly motivated attackers.
+In extreme cases, you may need to consider highly motivated attackers.
 In these situations, attack vectors can become quite extensive.
 Can attackers derive extra information by monitoring CPU power and / or computation delays?
 How does your device behave under extremes in temperature, voltage or other stresses?
 Can the electronics detect tamper attempts and destroy any critical, secret information?
 Can an attacker retrieve secrets from your system even after it has tried to erase them?

 Sometimes attackers try to take over electronic devices so they can use them for their own purposes.
 Could an attacker replace or take over the software on any of the processors in the system?
 Do the nodes check upgrade packages to make sure they are valid and signed before allowing them to be applied?
 Does the product ship with secure defaults?
 Can the user compromise the security of the system accidentally?
 Could you or your users recognize when a system is insecure?